gijskooij/gulp-nunjucks-md/readme.md

 * `path` - Relative path to templates
 * `ext` - Extension for compiled templates, pass null or empty string if yo don't want any extension
 * `data` - Data passed to template, either object or path to the json
+* `useBlock` - If true appends a content block.
+If false only parent template will be extended and no default content block will be wrapped.
+We can also set it at page level by adding `useBlock : false/true` to frontmatter.
+Please note that page level configuration will be preferred.
+See #1
 * `block` - Name of content block in your parent template
 * `marked` - Custom options for [marked](http://github.com/chjj/marked)
 * `inheritExtension` - If true, uses same extension that is used for template